Elcaro-Software/Rsms-project/README.md

 The difference though is that in OPM already during editting of the source text, whenever you use objects defined in some other module, this provides the information about the dependency between the object in one module and objects in other modules, and that meta-information gets stored during editting, which the internal build system of OPM uses.
 In traditional file based build systems that information needs to be provided explicitly in the make/build script, introducing possible errors like forgetting to include one or more dependencies in the build/make script.

 Second, the OPM model has a finer granularity of object dependency then traditional build tools (which work on flat files) as source text is not stored as modules, but as individual objects in its grammatical, renormalized form as an **Abstract Syntax Tree (AST)**, so the dependencies are not just defined on the level of modules (files) but on the level of objects.

+## Relational Software Management System (RSMS)

+A *Relational Software Management System* is a software management system that provides ways to enter, change and transform software sources, keep track of changes and build a software system based on an internal storage format for the software sources and accompanying meta-information in an **Relational Database Management System (RDBMS)**.

 ## Further reading